qorelanguage/qore-vscode/README.md

 - Workspace symbol search
 - Syntax error reporting

 Most of the features (except syntax highlighting) are provided by [QLS](https://github.com/qorelanguage/qls) (Qore Language Server).
-In order for QLS to function properly you need to have [Qore](http://qore.org/) 0.8.13+ installed on your system, including the `astparser` module.
+In order for QLS to function properly you need to have [Qore](http://qore.org/) 0.8.13+ installed on your system, including the `astparser` and `json` modules.

 ## QLS Logging